federico-trotta/federico-trotta.github.io/docs/prod.md

 # Products documentation
-This section show how I document digital products.
+This section shows how I document digital products.

 ***